MaddNik/Webpage/README.txt

-This is a static webpage designed in my free time, any suggestion appreciated
+This is a webpage designed in my free time, any suggestion appreciated